 - The code was simple.
 It relied on the overuse of vowels and certain consonants (f, k, p, s, and t).
 Some consonants (b, d, g, q, and v) didn’t seem to be there at all, so the others had to be doing double duty – as themselves and as substitutes.

-- The papers weren’t letters.
-There wasn’t anything resembling a date or an address on any of them, though a few were signed by someone called Kip.
+- They weren’t letters.
+None of the papers had a date or address on them, though a few were signed by someone called Kip.

 My Neighbour’s Response

 Whenever I visited my neighbour at the retirement home, I gave her an update on my progress with “the letters”.

 She wasn’t particularly interested, but when I suggested they were older than she thought, and had been written by a couple of inventive Elizabethan children familiar with Aesop’s fables and Beware the Cat, she became downright hostile.

 “I threw those old letters away,” she said.
 “Have you been going through my bins?”

 Then she asked after her own cat, who’d died several years back.
 I reminded her of this, but all she said was, “You can’t trust anybody nowadays.”